Frequently Asked Questions About the La Crosse Community Thanksgiving Dinner

 22. What is the phone number that I can call to order dinners?

-- You can call up until the day before Thanksgiving.
+- You can call up until midnight the Monday before Thanksgiving.
+We will not accept any dinner delivery requests after that.